viaacode/sip-specification/usecases/gigapixel-artwork.md

 </premis:premis>
 ```

-The folders of representation 1, 2, 3, and 5 have a identical structure.
+The `premis.xml` file of representation 1, 2, 3, and 5 have an identical structure.

 ### data/representations/representation_4/metadata/preservation/premis.xml